-This short video illustrates why projekt202 is the top choice for the world’s most successful companies when it comes to improving customer and employee experiences.
+In this podcast, projekt202 CEO and Co-founder David Lancashire explores why projekt202 is the top choice for the world’s most successful companies and organizations looking to improve their customer and employee experiences.

 Join projekt202 on Thursday evening, May 12, for the Expose UX Kickstarter Party in Dallas' Deep Ellum.